nekiak/GUX-RyzenXHCIFix/README.md

 ### History

 This repository contains a modified version of Zenith432's GenericUSBXHCI USB 3.0 driver.
 All credits to Zenith432 for the original code and probably further enhancements/bug fixes.

-Original sources came from this post on Insanely Mac: http://www.insanelymac.com/forum/topic/286860-genericusbxhci-usb-30-driver-for-os-x-with-source/
+Original sources came from this post on InsanelyMac:

+http://www.insanelymac.com/forum/topic/286860-genericusbxhci-usb-30-driver-for-os-x-with-source/

 Original repo: